amueller69/Law-School-Notes/Fall-2018/CivPro/09-Personal_Jurisdiction.md

   * Can only be satisfied in narrow set of circumstances
   * General jurisdiction determination performs inquiry into state of affairs at the time the action is brought, not the time in which the events on which the claim is based ocurred
 * "Doing Business": Follows from the functional equivalent of "presence" that gives state personal jurisdiction over persons under power theory or tag jurisdiction
   * Systematic and continuous commercial activity, in the Pennoyer era, became legal fiction equated to physical presence
   * Post-International Shoe, the idea of general jurisdiction based on level of business activity of corporate defendants carried over under a fairness reasoning.
 Minimal contacts test, though applied differently than general jurisdiction
-  * Likewise, a corporation is legally present and thus subject to general jurisdiction in state(s) where it is incorporated and the state where it has its principal place of business (this is still the case today).
+  * Likewise, a corporation is legally present and thus subject to general jurisdiction in state(s) where it is incorporated and the state where it has its principal place of business (this is still the case today)
-  * Helicopteros decision seemed to affirm the availability of this type of general jurisdiction ("doing business") - it was simply the case the activities of the particular defendant weren't enough to constitute "doing business".
+  * Helicopteros decision seemed to affirm the availability of this type of general jurisdiction ("doing business") - it was simply the case the activities of the particular defendant weren't enough to constitute "doing business"
+  * *Perkins*, which held that exercising PJ over foreign corporation where it carries "systemic and continuous" activities doesn't violate due process, is still good law today
 * "At home"
   * Language introduced into the general jurisdiction equation by SCOTUS in *Goodyear*
   * Initially signaled a curtailing on general jurisdiction, but the extent to which was not clear
     * Sustaining a certain level of commerce might no longer lead to general jurisdiction
   * Daimler provides clarification: D has massive corporate presence in CA yet is not held amenable to suit there under theory of general jurisdiction
+    * Daimler seems to have rejected altogether the idea of "Starbucks jurisdiction"
     * **General jurisdiction requires a relative inquiry that looks to the defendant corporation’s contacts in the jurisdiction relative to their total contacts**
     * Under general jurisdiction doctrine as understood before, systematic and continuous presence would be met here, but not under standard set forth in Daimler, as it only made up a small fraction of its total global presence
     * Significantly narrows the states where general jurisdiction is available, limits forum shopping, and restricts venue transfers